Formal-Mathematics/formal-mathematics.github.io/intro.md

 It has over 300 contributors, over 1 million lines of code, and is still growing rapidly.
 Mathlib4 is maintained and developed by the Lean community.

+## Getting Started

+Please refer to the [setup](setup) page for help in getting set up with Lean4 and the related tooling.

 # Course Structure

 This course has lectures, homework assignments and a final project.